Women in the Israel Defense Forces: Gender equality

 The first female Israeli fighter pilot, Roni Zuckerman, received her wings in 2001.
 By 2006, the first female pilots and navigators graduated from the IAF training course and several hundred women entered combat units, primarily in support roles such as intelligence gatherers, instructors, social workers, medics, and engineers.
 The 2006 Lebanon War marked the first time since 1948 that female soldiers were active in field operations alongside male soldiers.
 Airborne helicopter engineer Keren Tendler was the first female Israeli combat soldier to be killed in an active warzone after the passing of the amendment.
 In November 2007, the IAF appointed its first female deputy squadron commander.

 On 23 June 2011, Orna Barbivai became the first female aluf in the Israeli military upon her promotion to the role of commander of the Manpower Directorate; she was the second woman to serve on the General Staff.
 In 2012, Merav Buchris became the first female ammunitions officer in the IAF.
 In 2013, in a first, a female IDF soldier was called up to the Torah during a service on a military base.
 In the same year, the Israeli military announced that it would, for the first time in Israel's history, allow a transgender woman to serve in the army as a female soldier.

 In 2014, there were several more firsts for women in the Israeli military: Oshrat Bacher was appointed as Israel's first female combat-battalion commander; the first female combat doctor was appointed to the elite Duvdevan Unit; and female kashrut supervisors were allowed to work in kitchens on military bases.

+In 2026, Israeli Air Force officer G. was promoted to brigadier general and appointed Israeli air attaché in Washington.
+She is the first woman from the Israeli Air Force's aircrew to reach that rank.
+She was also the first woman to command an operational flight squadron and the first woman to command an Israeli Air Force base.